-648.280.
+- 648.280.
 Every agency subject to the language assistance requirement of this article shall advise each party of the right to an interpreter at the same time that each party is advised of the hearing date or medical examination.
-Each party in need of an interpreter shall also be encouraged to give timely notice to the agency conducting the hearing or medical examination so that appropriate arrangements can be made.

-1 Comment.
-Section 648.280 continues subdivision (1) of former Section 11513 without 2 substantive change.
+Each party in need of an interpreter shall also be encouraged to give timely notice to the agency conducting the hearing or medical examination so that appropriate arrangements can be made. - 38 Comment.
+Section 648.280 continues former Section 11513(1) without substantive change.